 - Completion, with a “C” or better, of the following courses or their equivalent:

 Course Hours General Biology I w/lab 4 hrs General Chemistry I w/lab 4 hrs General Chemistry II w/lab 4 hrs General Physics I w/lab 4-5 hrs General Physics II w/lab 4-5 hrs Human Anatomy w/lab 4 hrs Human Physiology w/lab 3 hrs Introduction to Statistics 3 hrs General Psychology 3 hrs

 - A minimum of 40 hours of volunteer or work experience in physical therapy (hospital, clinic etc.) with documentation signed by a licensed physical therapist.

 - A 3.0 cumulative GPA of all coursework with a minimum GPA of 3.0 for science prerequisite courses;

 - A knowledge of the profession as evidenced by a personal statement detailing the reasons for professional choice;

 - Two letters of recommendation addressing the applicant’s moral character and suitability for a physical therapy career, one letter must be written by a licensed physical therapist;

 - All science prerequisites must have been completed within the last eight (8) years.

 Prerequisite courses in progress must be completed by June 30th prior to fall semester enrollment.
 An updated transcript should be sent to PTCAS.
 Anatomy and physiology can be taken as a combined course only if the two part sequence is completed (4 credits and lab for each).
 The other option is separate courses (4 credits plus lab for Human Anatomy and 3 credits no lab for Human Physiology).

-If you have any further questions, please email Dr. Chris Owens (email@example.com), Admissions Committee Chairperson.
+If you have any further questions, please email Kaitlin Allen (email@example.com), Office Administrator Physical Therapy Department.